Silicon Laboratories Inc. research snapshot

 SLAB AI Stock Analysis

-SLAB AI stock analysis currently reads SLAB as a focused IoT wireless connectivity semiconductor company whose operating losses are narrowing each quarter and whose pending Texas Instruments acquisition at roughly $7.5 billion provides a valuation reference.
-The forecast is scenario-based rather than a precise price prediction: the stock already trades close to the implied acquisition value, so the base case assumes deal closure near the announced terms, while the bull case depends on a higher offer or a deal break with standalone recovery, and the bear case depends on regulatory block or a deteriorating IoT demand cycle.
+SLAB AI stock analysis currently reads SLAB as a focused IoT wireless connectivity semiconductor company whose revenue is recovering sequentially while GAAP losses remain.
+The pending Texas Instruments acquisition at $231.00 per share in cash, roughly a $7.5 billion enterprise value expected to close in the first half of 2027, is the dominant valuation anchor.
+At the July 31, 2026 close of $217.50 the stock offers about 6.2% upside to the deal price, and the forecast is scenario-based rather than a precise prediction: the base case assumes the deal closes near the announced terms, the bull case depends on a clean and fast close or a higher bid, and the bear case depends on a regulatory block or deal termination with SLAB re-rated as a standalone IoT semiconductor name.

 Current price